Sam-Mucyo/dist-clock-sim/README.md

 1. Start the simulation:
    ```
    python simulation_controller.py

+   # TODO: fill in with chmod and ./ executable stuff
    ```
    This will create 3 virtual machines and run the simulation for 60 seconds.